HasnainKousar/assignment1/readme.md

 7. mv : linux command to move/rename files and directories.
 Ex:   username:~/assignment1$ mv readme.md file.txt
 This will rename the readme.md file to the new name 'file.txt'

+8. cat : a linux command used to view the content of a file.
+Ex:  username:~/assignment1$ cat readme.md
+This will show the content of the readme.md file